Waystone Cayman – News and Regulatory Updates

-We will also keep you updated on Waystone’s news and events from across the globe.
+We will also keep you updated on Waystone news and events from across the globe.
+If you have any questions about the updates below, get in touch with our Cayman Solutions team today.

 On March 31, 2022, The Cayman Tax Information Authority (TIA) released its CRS enforcement guidelines outlining the circumstances under which financial institutions could face penalties for failing to comply with the Common Reporting Standard (CRS).
 It also outlined the process by which financial institutions would be notified of penalties, and the notice and appeals process by which they may contest penalty imposition.